json420/degu/doc/degu.client.rst

 :class:`SSLClient` don't include *any* extra headers in their requests that weren't provided to :meth:`Connection.request()`.

-Of particular note, the Degu client doesn't by default include an HTTP ``{'connection': 'keep-alive'}`` header, which is only needed for backward compatibly with HTTP/1.0 servers (in HTTP/1.1, connection-reuse is assumed).
+Of particular note, in addition to the ``'host'`` header, the Degu client doesn't by default include an HTTP ``{'connection': 'keep-alive'}`` header, which is only needed for backward compatibly with HTTP/1.0 servers (in HTTP/1.1, connection-reuse is assumed).
 Likewise, the Degu client doesn't by default include an HTTP ``'user-agent'`` header.

 If you need to include specific HTTP headers in every request, just provide them in the *base_headers* when creating a :class:`Client` or an :class:`SSLClient`